soumyajit-manna/Spotify-Clone/README.md

 # Spotify-Clone
-Its my first project using HTML &amp; CSS
+Its my first project using HTML &amp; CSS.